About the Founder and Publisher

 May 21, 2024

 The Bomb Doctor by chief explosives scientist at the FBI Kirk Yeager and Selene Yeager—about how Kirk, one of only a handful of elite scientists in the world who do this work, leads his forensics team into horrific crime scenes of mass destruction on the trail of those who have tried to shatter our sense of security by blowing it to bits; at these scenes, he and his team patiently and meticulously put the charred pieces back together to identify the culprits, and restore some peace to our worried minds.
+The Yeagers have chosen the EOD Warrior Foundation as their charity.

 Broken Fortune